scuzzydude/asimov/asimov.md

 [^22]: Yes, James I still wear your shoes.
 They're the only ones don't hurt my feet.

-[^23]: Future grandchildren's parents, remember, my grandpa was a real country boy and I was raised in the suburbs exactly like you were.
-I don't fish.
-Your kid is safe with me, I'm taking them to Rockets and Astros games in an Uber Black with a five star rating.
+[^23]: I like irregular fractions like [Prime Shards](#appendix-c-prime-shards).
+Asimov was a big proponent of the metric system: <https://themetricmaven.com/asimov-and-metric-prefixes/> Dropping a Dîme in the value domain is one-tenth of an asimov or a centi-asimov or 100 isaacs.

 [^24]: https://en.wikipedia.org/wiki/Three_Laws_of_Robotics

 [^25]: The protocol shall provide a method to "unstake."
-How and when to grant a pledge permission to unstake shall be determined by the governance of a Scoot.
+How and when to grant a pledge permission to unstake shall be specified in the charter and genesis block.

 [^26]: Backoff Musk, it's not you.
 The Mule was a hidden figure, hidden in plain sight.
 Oh wait, what...
 Twitter.
 Dude, we're reading the same books.